From Data to Decisions: Distributionally Robust Optimization is Optimal: Data-driven stochastic programming

-Example \ref{ex:large-disappointment} suggests that the out-of-sample disappointment of a predictor $\hat c$ cannot be expected to decay at an exponential rate unless $\hat c$ is {\em conservative}, that is, unless $\hat c(x,{\mb P'})>c(x,\mb P')$ for all decisions $x\in X$ and estimator realizations $\mb P'\in\mc P$.
-If the predictor is conservative, then---maybe surprisingly---an exponential decay of the prediction disappointment is to be expected under rather generic conditions because the empirical estimator~$\hat {\mb P}_T$ obeys a strong law of large numbers under~$\mb P^\infty$ (meaning that $\hat{\mb P}_T$ converges $\mb P^\infty$-almost surely to $\mb P$).
-In fact, asymptotic guarantees of the type~\eqref{eq:asymptotic-prediction-guarantee} hold whenever the empirical distribution $\hat {\mb P}_T$ satisfies a {\em weak large deviation principle}, while finite sample guarantees of the type~\eqref{eq:finite-sample-prediction-guarantee} hold when $\hat {\mb P}_T$ satisfies a {\em strong large deviation principle}.
-As will be shown in Section \ref{sec:ldt}, the empirical distribution satisfies a strong large deviation principle.
+In the following we call a predictor $\hat c$ {\em conservative} if $\hat c(x,{\mb P'})>c(x,\mb P')$ for all decisions $x\in X$ and estimator realizations $\mb P'\in\mc P$.
+The above discussion shows that if we require the out-of-sample disappointment to decay asymptotically, we must focus on conservative predictors.
+Basic results from large deviations theory further ensure that the out-of-sample disappointment of any conservative predictor necessarily decays at an exponential rate.
+Specifically, asymptotic guarantees of the type~\eqref{eq:asymptotic-prediction-guarantee} hold whenever the empirical distribution $\hat {\mb P}_T$ satisfies a {\em weak large deviation principle}, while finite sample guarantees of the type~\eqref{eq:finite-sample-prediction-guarantee} hold when $\hat {\mb P}_T$ satisfies a {\em strong large deviation principle}.
+As will be shown in Section \ref{sec:ldt}, the empirical distribution does satisfy weak and strong large deviation principles.
+One predictor that fails to be conservative is the sample average predictor.

 For ease of exposition, we henceforth denote by $\mc C$ the set of all data-driven predictors, that is, all continuous functions that map $X\times\mc P$ to the reals.
 Moreover, we introduce a partial order $\preceq_\mc C$ on $\mc C$ defined through